Phishing Email Tips

 -

-- Outlook desktop:
+- Outlook - Classic Ribbon:

-- Outlook mobile: Not available
+- Outlook mobile

-- Outlook desktop:
+- Outlook - Classic Ribbon:

 - If you're still unsure your message is genuine, raise a support ticket with the email date, subject & sender's address and the IT Team will check.